ameycancode/bike_sharing_assignment/README.md

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Conclusions
 - Final model indicates that feature 'atemp' has highest positive co-efficient value followed by 'yr'.
-Whereas 'windspeed' has highest negative co-efficient value.
+Whereas 'weather situation 3' has highest negative co-efficient value.
 - Adj R-sq of training dataset was 82% and that of test dataset was 79%.
 Hence difference is just 3% which indicates that this is a very stable model
 - We also observed that on the test dataset, actual and predicted values are almost overlapping.
 Again a confirmation that model is good
 - All the assumptions of Linear Regression were found to be true with this model.